punkave/best-practices/css.md

 ## Stacking Order

 <a name="zindex"></a><a name="4.1"></a>
 [3.1](#zindex) Use variables or maps to manage z-index values.
 Variables or keys should be named semantically, such as "z-index-modal".
 Values should ideally be set `1, 2, 3, 4` etc. and shouldn't be set arbitrarily.
-Store all z-index variables or maps in a partial or single place.
+Declarations like `z-index: 9999;` should never be used and always avoid `!important`.
+Store all variables or maps in a partial or single place.

 **[⬆  back to top](#table-of-contents)**